poster515/Rust-Garmin/README.md

 In influx you can configure telegraf via UI.
 Simply specify what things you want telegraf to monitor and the influx UI will generate a telegraf.conf for you.
 Copy and pastet that into the /etc/metrics/telegraf/telegraf.conf file from earlier, and insert your API token in the influxdb section.

 Configuring grafana is also fairly straight forward.
 I configured mine using the FluxQL UI, using only the API token generated from the influx UI.
 Currently I have yet to do more with grafana but will hopefully update this doc if I do.

+### Activity Gotchyas
+There is a config 'num_activities_to_download' which requests summaries for the last N activities, including start times and activity IDs.
+From here, another API is called to actually retrieve detailed summaries for each activity.

+Use the following flow to understand how activity details are actually saved:

+-If 'download_today_data' is true, only activities that started between midnight today (using local TZ) to midnight tomorrow morning will be saved.
+-If 'save_regardless_of_date' is false, only activities from midnight on activity_start_date to midnight the next day will be saved.
+-Else, the activity is by default saved to file.

+If you are using this script programmatically (e.g., daily), would recommend choosing a reasonable value (e.g., 10) to fetch info for activities.
+If you wanted to, say, download a large number of historical activities, set 'download_today_data' to false, 'save_regardless_of_date' to true, and 'num_activities_to_download' to a large number (1000 or so? haven't stress tested that api personally).
+This would download summary data (FIT files) for the last 1000 activities.

+One known issue with the session management is that you can only request activity summaries ONCE per session token, and Garmin will lock you out for a few hours if you repeatedly abuse their OAuth2.0 architecture by constantly requesting new tokens.